 How do I know if I am a good enabler?

 In the same way that leaders aren’t born, but made, great enablers can learn the skills that make them indispensable on their teams and within their organizations.
-Let’s look at the four signs that you’re a good enabler.
+Let’s look at the four signs that you’re a good and can be the best enabler.

 Enablers have a good understanding of what makes them tick.
-This self-awareness helps them know why they behave the way they do and can be vital in understanding what motivates others.
+This self-awareness helps them know why they behave the way they do and can be vital in understanding what motivates other employees.

 3. Value others